OliverDevsCode/Vercel-Mongo-Template/README.md

 ## Notes
 - Ensure all API requests include the necessary authentication if required.
-- Hash verification is used to maintain data integrity.
 - Leaderboard is updated dynamically based on new scores.

 ---